mahathi137/editkaro-creative-hub/README.md

 **Raw Footage → Professional Final Edit**

-This helps showcase the value of professional video editing and creative post-production.
+This helps clients understand the value of the editing process.

 ---